fern-api/fern/docs/faq.md

 ## 2. How does remote code generation work?

 Code generators run remotely in the cloud.
-They take a set of Fern API Definition YAML files, run the generators listed in `.fernrc.yml, and produces generated files as an output.
+They take a set of Fern API Definition YAML files, run the generators listed in `.fernrc.yml, and produce generated files as an output.
 Files can output locally (i.e., seen in the file system of your IDE) or remotely (i.e., in a package manager like npm, maven, or pypi).

 ### Generating clients